kekyo/Compat/README.md

 Totally makes compatibility layer for .NET platforms.

-.NET 7 to older versions of the .NET BCL, such as .NET Framework 3.5.
-NET BCL, with as few dependencies as possible.
+.NET 7 to older versions of the .NET BCL, such as .NET Framework 3.5 BCL, with as few dependencies as possible.
 For example, `net35` does not have a `System.String.IsNullOrWhitespace()` method.
 `System.StringEx.IsNullOrWhitespace()` method to provide an alternative for such incompatible code.